HeavyMedl/sheets-api/README.md

 ![Zoolander - Its so simple](https://cdn.meme.am/cache/instances/folder28/500x/65581028.jpg)

 ##Change Log

+### 1.0.3 - Jan 8, 2017
+Fixed _collections not correctly resolving the response from sheets api.
+Promise.resolve takes a single object.
+You can't simply pass n arguments to it.
+It has single arity.

 ### 1.0.2 - Jan 5, 2017
 Fixed not returning promises from collection methods.